National Resistance Front: History

 A mountainous region, Panjshir was a formidable base of operations for anti-Soviet fighters and later for the original Northern Alliance.
-It was the birthplace of anti-Soviet and Northern Alliance leader Ahmad Shah Massoud.
-Ahmad Shah Massoud's son, Ahmad Massoud, is widely seen as his successor.

 In July 2021, during the 2021 Taliban offensive, the remnants of the Northern Alliance began mobilizing under an umbrella.

 On 9 September, the NRF announced that a parallel government will be created in response to the Taliban's formation of its government in Kabul.

-On 1 November, it was reported that the NRF has opened a liaison office in Washington, D.C. after being registered with the US Justice Department in order to carry out lobbying missions to various politicians working in the city.
+On 1 November, it was reported that the NRF has opened a liaison office in Washington, D.C. after being registered with the US Justice Department in order to carry out lobbying missions to various politicians working in the capital.

 On 23 November, Sibghatullah Ahmadi was appointed as the new spokesman of the NRF.
 The position was previously held by Muhammad Fahim Dashti, who was killed during the Taliban offensive into Panjshir on 5 September.
-Ahmadi served in this capacity until his resignation in April 2023.
+Ahmadi served in this capacity until his resignation in August 2023.
+Ali Nazary, the Head of Foreign Relations, subsequently became the most prominent and quoted spokesperson for the NRF in international forums, including the Vienna Process for a Democratic Afghanistan in 2025.

 On 1 September 2024, Ahmad Massoud claimed in an interview that the NRF has 5,000 fighters.
+Massoud also highlighted the NRF's operational shift to guerrilla warfare due to the Taliban seizing approximately $8 billion worth of sophisticated U.S. military equipment during the withdrawal.